JohnLCaron/rlauxe/docs/SamplePopulations.md

 The hasExactContests field is used when deciding the assort value when an MVR is missing a contest, for all audits (TODO including Polling?).

 The use of populations is implicit in the "More styles, less work" paper.
-Setting hasStyle by population and using hasStyle in Polling audits is new.
+Setting hasStyle by population and using hasStyle in Polling audits (TBD) is new.
 These complexities arise in multi-contest audits and multi-card ballots.

 **Table of Contents**